usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 important accessibility features that are not included in WCAG 2.0, and an increasing number of governmental entities are using WCAG 2.1.
-A number of countries that have adopted WCAG 2.0 as their standard are now making efforts to move or have moved to WCAG 2.1.
-57 In countries that are part of the European Union, public sector websites and mobile apps generally must meet a technical standard that requires conformance to the WCAG 2.1 success criteria.
-58 And WCAG 2.0 is likely to become outdated or less relevant more quickly than WCAG 2.1.
+A number of countries that have adopted WCAG 2.0 as their standard are now making efforts to move or have moved to WCAG 2.1. {% fn 57 %} In countries that are part of the European Union, public sector websites and mobile apps generally must meet a technical standard that requires conformance to the WCAG 2.1 success criteria. {% fn 58 %} And WCAG 2.0 is likely to become outdated or less relevant more quickly than WCAG 2.1.
 As discussed previously in this appendix, WCAG 2.2 was recently published and includes even more success criteria for accessibility.